-Voters access a ballot using a link and credentials.
+Voters access a ballot using a unique link and credentials.
 Voters submit their choices and no further action is required.

 The ballot can have one or many questions.

-Announcements can include a request to confirm participation in the upcoming vote, along with optional questions to provide feedback, or nominate candidates.
+Announcements can include a request to confirm participation in the upcoming vote, along with optional questions to provide feedback or nominate candidates.

 The response period is generally up to 90 days prior to the election or meeting.
 Voters respond at their convenience during the announcement period.